Coalition for Open Democracy

 COD has members and activists across the political spectrum and throughout the state.
-Member organizations include Americans for Campaign Reform, League of Women Voters of New Hampshire, New Hampshire Citizens Alliance, and PACE: Promoting Active Civic Engagement.
+Member organizations include Americans for Campaign Reform, Free Speech For People, League of Women Voters of New Hampshire, New Hampshire Citizens Alliance, People For the American Way, PACE: Promoting Active Civic Engagement and Public Citizen.

 The influence of special interests has stalled many efforts to reform health care, education, environmental and other policy.
 By taking special interest money out of politics, publicly funded elections helps make all other reforms possible.
 Please contact us if your organization would like to join our coalition.

 COD works with regional and national organizations that are building support for state and federal citizen funded elections, including Northeast Action, National Voting Rights Institute, Public Campaign and Common Cause.